weblate/jamuluswebsite/wiki/en/Software-Manual.md

 If you see a "mute" icon above a user, it means that person cannot hear you.
 Either they have muted you, soloed one or more users not including you, or have set your fader in their mix to zero.

+Users usually appear left-to-right in the order that they connect.
+When joining a server that already has participants, the default order depends on the versions of Jamulus at the client and the server.
+With a client version before 3.12.0 or a server version older than 3.5.5, the existing participants will be shown before your own fader channel.
+With a client of 3.12.0 or later connected to a server of 3.5.5 or newer, your own fader will be shown first, with the other existing participants shown to the right.
+In either case, participants joining subsequently will by default appear to the right of all the existing participants.

+You can override this order and sort instead by name, instrument, group, city or channel number using the View menu.
+See Menu Commands below.

 If the server operator has enabled recording, you will see a message above the mixer showing that you are being recorded.

 ### Grp button